When It Comes to Criminal Mischief (Vandalism), Two People Can Be Charged Differently for the Exact Same Crime

 You are both subsequently caught and arrested for criminal mischief.

-The difference is that while your friend damaged a Toyota Corolla, you damaged a Ferrari.
+The difference is that your friend damaged a Toyota Corolla, and you damaged a Ferrari.
 The mechanic quoted $500 in damage to the Toyota, and $2,100 to the Ferrari.

 - When the property damage is valued at $200 or less, the person commits a second degree misdemeanor, punishable by up to 60 days in jail.